ihmeuw/pseudopeople/docs/source/index.rst

 to the sampled simulated data to produce realistic, noisy datasets for use in testing entity resolution methods or other data science algorithms and systems.

-Pseudopeople is currently in a public beta release.
+pseudopeople is currently in a public beta release.
 Things are still in flux!
 If you notice any issues, please let us know `on GitHub <https://github.com/ihmeuw/pseudopeople/issues>`_.